A ceremony has taken place to unveil an Excellence in Physiology Award plaque at the University's Extreme Environments Laboratory.

 This prestigious honour serves to commemorate the EEL鈥檚 work influencing global search, rescue and out of hospital practices and policies, as well as improving both athlete and occupational safety in extreme environments.

-To mark the accolade, a plaque was unveiled at the University鈥檚 School of Sport, Health and Exercise Science today (7 December), which is home to the Extreme Environment Laboratories.
+To mark the accolade, a plaque was unveiled at the University鈥檚 School of Psychology, Sport and Health Sciences today (7 December), which is home to the Extreme Environment Laboratories.

 The research group has a world-renowned reputation for its work in the areas of water safety and drowning prevention, cold injury, cryotherapy, heat exposure, altitude and space research, and the physiology, psychology and psychophysiology of extreme environments.